 The Kiehl House at 421 W. McGraw Street

-Like most of the houses along the street railway, the Kiehl house is relatively plain and functional (slideshow at right).
+Like most of the houses along the street railway, the Kiehl house is relatively plain and functional.
 The closest of the fancy houses constructed about the same time by Seattle’s rich and famous on the ridge on Queen Anne’s south slope are located about a block south of Galer Street.

 Not unlike many of the simple houses built on the hill around the turn of the 20th century, the Kiehl house is clad with narrow board clapboard on the first story and cedar shakes on the second.
 The gable ends are distinguished by simple returns to which curved verge boards add a kick.

 The front porch with its crisp turned columns is reminiscent of the porches the Kiehl family may have liked at Fort Lawton during its early residence there.
 When the house was constructed, people exited straight out the front door to the curb.